Kering 1st-Half Profits Boosted by Gucci -- Update

 Net income was 826 million euros ($962.4 million), up 78% from the first half of 2016.
 That was mainly thanks to Gucci, where recurring operating income rose 69% to EUR907 million.

-The results continue a remarkable run for Gucci and its creative director, Alessandro Michele.
-Since he came on the job in January 2015, his designs have drawn legions of devoted customers to the brand.
+The results continue a run of strong sales growth for Gucci and its creative director, Alessandro Michele.
+Since he took the job in January 2015, his designs coupled have drawn droves of new customers to the brand.

 French fashion label Saint Laurent, Kering's second-biggest brand, also delivered strong results, with recurring operating profits for the half rising 50% to EUR164 million.